 - Compressor operations

 - Safe use of a wide variety of Commercial SCUBA equipment systems

-- Half mask SCUBA
+- Half mask techniques

-- Full face masks
+- Full face masks techniques

 - Alternative Air Sources, gas switching blocks, Bailout Systems etc.